-A lack of resources, from funding and technology to literacy and ICT skills, is threatening to maroon many developing countries in the Asia and Pacific on the wrong side of a growing digital divide.
+A lack of resources, from funding and technology to literacy and ICT skills, is threatening to maroon many developing countries in the Asia and Pacific region on the wrong side of a growing digital divide.
 ADB is committed to turning this digital divide into a digital opportunity for all.
-The most important benefits of ICT come not just from simple connectivity or access to networks, but from using it as a powerful instrument for innovative development solutions and economic opportunities.
+The most important benefits of ICT come not just from simple connectivity or access to networks, but from using it as a powerful instrument for innovative development and economic opportunities.

 ADB’s initiatives are empowering the poor to use ICT as a tool to help lift themselves out of poverty while providing governments, businesses and citizens with an efficient means of communication and faster access to information.